Toxic relationship Recovery

 You have put yourself on the back burner and others needs and feelings have come before your own.
 You probably don’t even know what it is you truly need anymore.
 You’ll need to search deep within and discover your authentic desires and then you’ll need to learn how to meet those needs without having a rescue fantasy that the “right person” is going to do it for you.

 This is the magic formula.
 How you decide to pursue your recovery is up to you.
 But I want to encourage you to consider joining LYFE School which is our recovery program for toxic relationships.
-We’ve got the step by step system laid out for you over a 12 week journey.
+We’ve got the step by step system laid out for you!

 We hope you’ll take your healing journey with us!